ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/barseries_stacked.md

 ---
+noindex: true
-Title: "Stacked Bar Plot - ScottPlot 4.1 Cookbook"
+title: "Stacked Bar Plot - ScottPlot 4.1 Cookbook"
 Description: "By customizing each Bar of a BarSeries we can achieve a stacked bar plot.
 Text objects can be added to the plot to serve as labels."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71